 This comparative studies and travel course varies with different travel destinations as they are offered; check the current course schedule for destinations.
 The travel destination will be reflected in the title of the course.
 May be repeated for credit when travel destination changes.

 EDU 421 Practicum in the Field of Education

 .25, .50 or 1.00 credit

-Guided professional or clinical experience in various aspects of professional education such as research, collaboration with Pre-K through 12 school personnel, technology instruction and assessment, peer field supervision, tutoring, supervised teaching, etc. A minimum of 45 hours is required for a full course.
+Guided professional or clinical experience in various aspects of professional education such as research, collaboration with PK-12 school personnel, technology instruction and assessment, peer field supervision, tutoring, supervised teaching, etc. A minimum of 45 hours is required for a full course.
 Additional standards may be specified.
 Pass/No Pass grading.
 Prerequisites: ECE/EED/SEC/SPE 300 and consent of instructor.
 May be repeated.